varVal/nurseryRhymes/README.md

 # nurseryRhymes
-algorithmic versions of some nursery rhymes
+algorithmic storytelling: computational creative versions of some nursery rhymes